Skip to table of contents

 It is the policy of the University to excuse student absences that result from religious observances unless such an accommodation would cause undue hardship to the educational and/or university process.
 In accordance with the procedures stipulated by each college to accommodate varying clinical and educational differences, students must make requests for accommodation of religious holidays in writing within the first week of the term in which the course/clinical experience is offered.
 Approved accommodations will be provided without penalty for rescheduling of examinations and/ or required clinical, lab, or class work that may fall on religious holidays.

 Students holding leadership positions in recognized student professional organizations must be deemed to be making satisfactory academic and clinical progress in all areas of their scholastic and clinical activities.
-Those who do not show satisfactory progression will not be allowed to attend conferences at the expense of the College, nor will they be allowed excused absences to attend.
-In general, students enrolled in coursework involving preclinical activity must have the permission of the course director as well as the Deans Office in writing prior to making any plans to attend conferences.
+Those who do not show satisfactory progression will not be allowed to leave for extracurricular activities (conferences, volunteer activities, mission trip, externships, etc.).

-Any student that is requesting to attend such events:
+Any student that is requesting to participate in extracurricular activities must:

-5) Must not have any Professional Concerns Reports or Skills Development Reports on record for the current or preceding semester at the time of the days requested for absence; further any student receiving a Professional Concerns Report or Skills Development Reports will be ineligible for any such request during the current academic year.
+4. Not have any Professional Concerns Reports or Skills Development Reports on record for the current or preceding semester at the time of the request for absence; further any student receiving a Professional Concerns Report or Skills Development Report will be ineligible for any such request during the current academic year.

 Volunteering for Dental Events